CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/LiquidityGaugeV2.md

 ### `accept_transfer_ownership`
 !!! description "`LiquidityGaugeV2.accept_transfer_ownership(addr: address):`"

-    Function to commit transfer ownership.
+    Function to apply the admin changes.

+    Emits: `ApplyOwnership`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `addr` |  `address` | Address to accept the admin changes |

+    !!!note
+        This function can only be called by `future_admin`.

     ??? quote "Source code"